-The physical aim of this epic expedition is to trek North Korea’s wild National Parks, whose peaks include Piro peak in the Myohyang region and Mount Kumgang which has been nominated for UNESCO protection.
+The physical aim of this epic expedition is to trek North Korea’s wild National Parks to reach the summits of Piro peak in the Myohyang region and Mount Kumgang, which has been nominated for UNESCO protection.
 Myohyang is named after the mystical shapes and inexplicable fragrances found locally and deemed a sacred site; local legends call it the home of King Tangun, forefather of the Korean people.

 The secondary, cultural aim to this expedition is to visit North Korea’s religious and monumental architecture, its cultural centres in capital Pyongyang and this secretive state’s troubled southern border with South Korea.